MarcosGarcia6/Find-It-/README.md

 Authors: Marcos García, Alejandro Felip, Alonso Ramos, Pablo Khouri and Gonzalo Sainz De Aja

 Language for our program:
    - Python

 Packages needed for our program:
    - Python version 3.8

+Environment for our program:
+   - Pycharm
+Libraries:
+   - We did not implement any libraries in our program, we used the ones implemented in pycharm.
+ Operative system:
+   - Windows

 Specifications of our code will be separated into steps: